Jobijollof/LAMP-STACK-IMPLEMENTATION/README.md

 # Create an Ec2 instance
 *Select region (and launch a new EC2 instance of t2.micro family with Ubuntu Server 20.04 LTS (HVM)*

-*Create a Key pair while creating the EC2 instance (in this case i created a .pem key to ssh into my instance)*
+*Create a Key pair while creating the EC2 instance (Create a .pem key or .ppk to use  ssh or putty to connect to the instance)*

-*to connect to the Ec2 instance, run the following command*
+*to connect to the Ec2 instance, using ssh on power shell, run the following command *

 `ssh -i "task_one.pem" ubuntu@ec.<Public-IP>.compute-1.amazonaws.com`